 New Delhi, January 26

-As per tradition, the national flag will be unfurled followed by the National Anthem with a booming 21-gun salute.
-Among, the many firsts, the ceremonial salute will be given with 105-mm Indian field guns.
-It replaces the vintage 25-pounder guns, reflecting upon the growing ‘Aatmanirbharta’ in defence.
-Four Mi-17 1V/V5 helicopters of 105 Helicopter Unit will shower flower petals on the audience present at Kartavya Path, the statement said.
+As per tradition, the National Flag will be unfurled followed by the National Anthem with a booming 21-gun salute.
+Amongst the many firsts, the 21-gun salute will be given with 105-mm Indian Field Guns.
+It replaces the vintage 25-pounder gun, reflecting upon the growing ‘Aatmanirbharta’ in defence.
+Four Mi-17 1V/V5 helicopters of 105 Helicopter Unit will shower flower petals on the audience present at Kartavya Path.

 The parade will commence with President Droupadi Murmu taking the salute and will be commanded by Parade Commander, Lieutenant General Dhiraj Seth, Ati Vishisht Seva Medal, a second-generation Army officer.
 Major General Bhavnish Kumar, Chief of Staff, HQ Delhi Area will be the Parade Second-in-Command.